httpantwon/httpantwon/README.md

 - ⚡ Fun fact: ...
 -->

-Driven by a passion for both finance and technology, I integrate my Computer Science expertise with a strong sense of discipline and purpose.
-My journey began at age 8, learning very basic HTML, and quickly expanded into exploring virtual machines and diverse operating systems.
-Over the years, I’ve developed proficiency in Python, Java, C++, and Data Analysis, working on school projects like a Dikjstra pathfinding applicatios and personal projects like an iOS Tumblr API app.
+🌱 As a Software Engineering Fellow at Headstarter AI, I’m sharpening my technical skills while pursuing a Computer Science degree at the University of Illinois Chicago.
+My role as Finance Chair for the National Society of Black Engineers demonstrates my commitment to diversity and inclusion, where I lead fundraising initiatives and cultivate corporate partnerships, amplifying community impact and ensuring opportunities are accessible to all.

+🔭 Collaborations with ColorStack and specialized learning through CodePath’s programs reinforce my technical foundation, aligning with my dedication to continuous growth and empowerment within the tech industry.
+My journey in tech, combined with a strategic mindset and financial stewardship, equips me to contribute meaningfully to innovation and community outreach.

-As the Founder of Exclusive Eagle LLC, I manage an Amazon FBA store with over 500% profit margins and a 5-star customer rating.
-Alongside, I have been actively trading in the Stock and Forex markets for nearly three years, applying technical analysis and market insights to achieve financial growth.
+📊 As the Founder of Exclusive Eagle LLC, I manage an Amazon FBA store with over 500% profit margins and a 5-star customer rating.
+Additionally, I have been actively trading in the Stock and Forex markets for nearly three years, applying technical analysis and market insights to achieve consistent financial growth.